 Chemical industry

 The chemical sector is one of the most important branches of industry in Europe.
-Share of Czech Republic on EU chemical production (NACE 20) is about 2% but chemicals play a key role in the Czech economy.
-In terms of sales, the integrated chemical industry isthe second-largest industrial sector in the Czech Republic after the automotive industry.
+Though the Czech Republic accounts for only approx. 2% of the EU’s chemical production (NACE 20), chemicals play a key role in the Czech economy.
+In terms of sales, the integrated chemical industry is the second-largest industrial sector in the Czech Republic after the automotive industry.
 The Czech chemical industry’s products include inorganic and organic chemicals, fertilisers, basic petrochemicals, primary-form plastics, synthetic resins, synthetic rubber, paints, dyestuffs and pigments, agrochemicals, pharmaceuticals and cosmetics, soaps and detergents, chemical fibres and explosives.

 The main chemical clusters are in northwest Bohemia, north Moravia and central Bohemia incl.
 Prague, but plants can be found throughout the country.
 Several Czech chemical plants (Deza in Valašské Meziříčí, Lovochemie in Lovosice, Precheza in Přerov, Synthesia in Pardubice) are owned by Agrofert, a domestic holding company focused mainly on fertiliser production, though foreign investors also play a significant role in the local chemical industry.
 Unipetrol, which is owned by the Polish-based Orlen Group, is engaged in oil refining.
 The Orlen Group has its own filling-station chain in the Czech market and is the majority owner of two other production complexes in Litvínov and Kralupy nad Vltavou (petrochemicals and refinery products) and Spolana in Neratovice (polymers and fertilisers).
 The Polish firm also owns another major plant near Prague, Synthos in Kralupy nad Vltavou (synthetic rubber).

-Traditional Czech companies like Spolchemie in Ústí nad Labem is producing resins.
+Traditional Czech companies play an important role in the country’s chemical industry.
+For example, Spolchemie in Ústí nad Labem produces resins.
 Fosfa in Břeclav is the largest processor of yellow phosphorus in Europe.
-Another Czech company Draslovka is focused on production of cyanide based chemical specialties.
-The Hungarian firm Borsodchem manufactures base chemicals at its plant in Ostrava, while Synthomer engages in acrylic acid production in Sokolov, Synthon in Blansko active pharmaceutical ingredients.
+Another Czech company, Draslovka, is focused on production of cyanide-based chemical specialties.
+The Chinese company Wanhua manufactures base chemicals at its plant in Borsodchem plant in Ostrava, while Synthomer engages in acrylic acid production in Sokolov, and Synthon produces active pharmaceutical ingredients in Blansko.

 Martin Dittrich